winkwink83/astar/README.md

   Run code

-  Stop it when you see "Numbers added"
+  Stop when "Numbers added" is pirinted

   Look at testowy.dwg